 We represent local authorities and parents in SEN law cases brought under the Equality Act 2010 and Education, Health and Care (EHC) Plan appeals brought pursuant to section 51 of the Children and Families Act 2014, such as:

-You can find more information about the EHCP appeal process here.
+Find more information about the EHCP appeal process.

 We routinely act in cases affecting young people who transition from Children’s Services to Adult Services.
 We also have particular expertise in post-19 cases involving assessments under the Care Act 2014 and associated Court of Protection proceedings.
 There is significant crossover in this area with Court of Protection cases, with which St Pauls Chambers also have considerable experience.

 Our SEN barristers accept a broad range of instructions on matters relating to SEN law and family law cases, providing full representation to local authorities and parents across the country in appeals before the First-Tier Tribunal (SEND), the Upper Tribunal and the Court of Protection.
 Our SEN lawyers can also offer advice on specific matters related to special education law.
 Please get in touch with our Education Law team for assistance with: